On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$: Notation and Background

 \subsection{Simplicial Complexes, Nerve Lemma}

 We finally conclude this section by outlining a few important notions from algebraic topology.
 Readers are referred to \cite{Kozlov-book,MUNK,spanier1994algebraic} for more details.

 \paragraph{Abstract Simplicial Complex} The combinatorial analogue of a topological space, often used in algebraic and combinatorial topology, is an abstract simplicial complex.
-An \bemph{abstract simplicial complex} $\K$ consists of a non-empty set $\V(\K)$ and a non-empty collection $\F(\K)$ of its finite non-empty subsets such that (i) each singleton subset of $\V(\K)$ belongs to $\F(\K)$, and (ii) if $\sigma$ is an element of $\F(\K)$, then so are all its non-empty subsets.
+An \emph{abstract simplicial complex}~$\K$ is a collection of finite sets such that if $\sigma \in \K$, then so are all its non-empty subsets.